 Major Contributions

-- Early Packet-Switching Research: Co-authored one of the first papers describing interactive computer communication over networks.
+- Early Packet-Switching Research: Co-authored with Paul Baran one of the first papers describing interactive computer communication over networks.

 Legacy